bitcoinbrink/website/_posts/2023-05-04-fabian-grant-announcement.md

 github].
 He has joined Brink as a remote grantee to continue his work as a Bitcoin Core developer.

+_Update: Listen to our discussion with Fabian about his plans on [our Twitter Space][fabian twitter space]_

 ## About Fabian

 Fabian writes of his Bitcoin experience and goals: